-Our approved supplier database is monitored and reviewed annually to assess and deal with any risk of modern slavery occurring in the supply chain.
+We maintain an approved supplier database, which is monitored and reviewed annually by our Procurement Team to assess and deal with any risk of modern slavery occurring in the supply chain.
 During our procurement processes, we ask prospective suppliers of high value contracts to confirm whether they source materials and/or labour from countries deemed to have a high risk of modern slavery and, if so, to provide details of the controls they have in place to ensure their supply chain is free from slavery.
 Our Procurement Team reviews the information provided and will reject prospective suppliers who cannot demonstrate that they adequately control risks of exploitation.
 Any suppliers who source materials or labour from high-risk countries are required to update information about their modern slavery control measures every year.
-During the financial year 2023/24, the Trust reviewed its approved suppliers with an annual expenditure over £150,000 and determined that no further action was required.
+During the financial year 2024/25, the Trust reviewed its approved suppliers with an annual expenditure over £150,000 and determined that no further action was required.